dw-evans/xlpro-app/README.md

    3. `EXPERIMENTAL` Conditional formatting

-3. Record videos of usage for website
+3. `HIGH` `WAITING FOR OTHER ASPECTS TO BE RESOLVED`Record videos of usage for website

 4. `DONE` `HIGH` Tidy calculation cycle - Eliminate COM calls for promised arguments etc within VBA.
    1. At least can mitigate the non-array data, checking all the nested values of an array is probably not worthwhile.